 Have you remembered to get travel insurance?
 I am covered by World Nomads as they are a travel insurance provider designed by travellers for travellers!

 After Koh Phangan take a short ferry ride to Koh Tao.
 A lot of people will be heading to this island afterwards too.
 It’s a lot more chilled out than Koh Phangan (the Haad Rin side of Koh Phangan anyway).
 It’s also a lot more authentic and less flashy than Koh Samui.

-Sariee Beach is the place to be on Koh Tao, the beach is beautiful in the day time and offers the most stunning sunsets but come night-time this beach is lined with bars and guys playing with fire!
+Sariee Beach is the party place to be on Koh Tao, the beach is beautiful in the day time and offers the most stunning sunsets but come night-time this beach is lined with bars and guys playing with fire!
 There’s no clubs, just really cool bars!

 Tip – I would really suggest getting accommodation on Sariee Beach, it’s the main place to be on Koh Tao, plus unless you ride a moped you’ll have to pay for shuttles to and from Sairee Beach from where you’re staying and that money could go on beer!

 Koh Tao offers a pub crawl which I’ve seen there many times so if you want you could join this, this would be especially good if you’re travelling alone.
 Or you can find all of the bars by yourself as they are easy to spot and walk to.

 Lotus Bar, Coco Bar, Fishbowl and The Sunset Bar are just a few that I have visited and know are good!